FourCoreLabs/firedrill/README.md

 ## Ransomware Simulation

-The ransomware simulation consists of typical behaviour of a ransomware.
+The ransomware simulations consists of typical behaviour of a ransomware.

+### Mock Ransomware
 This includes, in this order:
-- Encryption of files on the filesystem (only test files dropped by the binary and ).
+- Encryption of files on the filesystem (only test files dropped by the binary ).
 - Dropping a ransom note on the desktop.
 - Changing the system wallapaper through registry keys (and restoring it after some time).